GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 - Feature delivery with AI

-- Portfolio-oriented development
+- Portfolio-oriented deployment

 Agentic AI